bio-raum/BarBeQuE/docs/installation.md

 Nextflow is a highly portable pipeline engine.
 Please see the official [installation guide](https://www.nextflow.io/docs/latest/getstarted.html#installation) to learn how to set it up.

-This pipeline expects Nextflow version 24.10.8, available [here](https://github.com/nextflow-io/nextflow/releases/tag/v24.10.8).
+This pipeline expects Nextflow version 24.10.8 or later, available [here](https://github.com/nextflow-io/nextflow/releases/tag/v24.10.8).

 ## Software provisioning